Joan Sims: Health

 Sims had depression for many of her later years.
 This was worsened by the deaths of her agent Peter Eade, her best friend Hattie Jacques and her mother, all within a two-year period, after which she fell into alcoholism.
 Sims suffered from Bell's palsy in 1999 and fractured her hip in 2000, but recovered well.
 However, her alcoholism was beginning to dominate life in her rented Kensington flat, and she described herself as "the queen of puddings".
 After assessment by a doctor, she was offered a place in a rehabilitation centre, but declined.

-High Spirits

-The tone of Sims's 2000 autobiography High Spirits is revealing (though not sensationalist), frank and sometimes mordant:

-High Spirits concluded with Sims in reflective and rueful mood.
-Having been disappointed to miss out on the part in a BBC adaptation of Vanity Fair, she is somewhat crestfallen to discover that there are only two entries on her 'Trivia' page on imdb.com.
-It ends:

 Death

-Sims was diagnosed with diverticular disease in 1997 and she was admitted to hospital in November 2000, and complications of a routine operation caused her to slip into a coma.
-Her lifelong friend and stand-in, Norah Holland spoke of the doctors' amazement at her strength and courage throughout her final illness.
+Sims was admitted to hospital in November 2000, and complications of a routine operation caused her to slip into a coma.

-On 27 June 2001, ten minutes before she died, Holland spoke to her gently about Kenneth Williams, Hattie Jacques and their time on the Carry On films.
-Sims died from liver failure and diverticulitis, with diabetes and COPD cited as contributory factors.
+Sims died on 27 June 2001 from liver failure and diverticulitis, with diabetes and COPD cited as contributory factors.
 She was cremated at Putney Vale Crematorium, and her ashes scattered in the grounds there.

 Her authorised biography, Too Happy A Face, by Andrew Ross, was published in 2014.